-To assess the impact of the outer-crust EOS on neutron-star observables, all outer-crust EOSs are matched to the same liquid-core EOS, while the inner crust is described using two complementary prescriptions: (i) a microscopic model based on the SLy interaction~\citep{Douchin_2001}, and (ii) a polytropic parametrization designed to mimic a unified treatment of the intermediate-density region~\citep{PhysRevLett.83.3362,Carriere_2003}.
-This setup allows us to separate the sensitivity to the outer-crust composition from the residual uncertainty associated with the inner-crust description.
-In this way, the present work also provides a low-density benchmark for future extensions toward unified neutron-star EOS calculations within the same theoretical framework.
+In this work, we construct four outer-crust EOSs and assess their implications for neutron-star structure.
+To this end, we employ three modern nuclear mass tables based on relativistic energy density functionals (EDFs): the density-dependent meson-exchange functional DD--ME2~\citep{PhysRevC.71.024312,PhysRevC.89.054320,PhysRevC.91.014324,PhysRevC.93.054310}, and the density-dependent point-coupling functionals DD--PC1~\citep{PhysRevC.78.034318,LIU2024101635} and DD--PCX~\citep{PhysRevC.99.034318,LIU2024101635}.
+As an independent comparison, we also consider the recently developed machine-learning mass model ELMA~\citep{agrawal2025}, which is based on ensemble learning and model averaging and achieves a root-mean-square error of $\sim$65 keV with respect to the AME2020 mass table~\citep{Huang_2021}.
+The introduced outer-crust EOSs provide a low-density benchmark for future extensions toward unified neutron-star EOS calculations within the same theoretical framework.

 The paper is organized as follows.
-In Sect.~\ref{sec:theoretical_framework}, we present the theoretical framework used to determine the equilibrium composition and construct the corresponding outer-crust EOSs, as well as the formalism employed for neutron-star structure and slow rotation.
-In Sect.~\ref{sec:results}, we discuss the resulting equilibrium sequences, neutron-drip properties, and EOS characteristics, and then examine their impact on crust-dominated neutron-star observables.
-Finally, Sect.~\ref{sec:concluding_remarks} summarizes the main conclusions and discusses the implications of the present results for future unified descriptions of neutron-star matter.
+In Sec.~\ref{sec:theoretical_framework}, we present the theoretical framework used to determine the outer-crust EOSs, while in Sec.~\ref{sec:results}, we discuss the resulting properties of neutron stars.
+Finally, Sec.~\ref{sec:concluding_remarks} summarizes the main conclusions.